YoussfAh/X/frontend/INSTANT_LOADING_GUIDE.md

 - ❌ Images loaded from URLs with delays
 - ❌ Flashing of old data before new data loads
 - ❌ Null reference errors during loading
-- ❌ 2-3 seconds to fully load
+- ❌ 2-3 seconds to fully load//

 **AFTER (Static Configuration):**
 - ✅ All settings built into the app